>> Designed Reporting Support Hub homepage

 Before you start - get free training from Workiva!

-Importing content into Workivaat
+Importing content into Workiva

 Workiva can import content from Microsoft Word (.docx).
 Even if you are designing in InDesign, your content authors are working in Workiva.
 They can start with a blank report or you can, for example, import a previous year’s report.